Historic Timeline

 House is built

-This house, the oldest documented one still standing in Reading, was built by Abraham Bryant, a farmer and blacksmith.
-It is a style called “saltbox”, typical of seventeenth century houses, with a massive central chimney.
+This house, the oldest documented one still standing in Reading, was built by Abraham Bryant Jr., a farmer and blacksmith, in the “saltbox” style typical of 17th-century houses, featuring a massive central chimney.

 1724